Republic of Korea Armed Forces

 The Republic of Korea Armed Forces, also known as the ROK Armed Forces, are the armed forces of South Korea.
-The ROK Armed Forces is one of the largest and most powerful standing armed forces in the world with a reported personnel strength of 3,600,000 in 2022 (500,000 active and 3,100,000 reserve).
+The ROK Armed Forces is one of the largest and most powerful standing armed forces in the world with a reported personnel strength of 3,600,000 in 2022 (450,000 active and 3,100,000 reserve).

-The Republic of Korea Armed Forces traces its roots back to the establishment of the Korean Republic in 1919 wherein its armed wing was called the Korean Liberation Army and it conducted warfare against the Japanese occupation by conducting large-scale offensives, assassinations, bombings, sabotage, and search and rescue missions.
+The Republic of Korea Armed Forces traces its roots back to the establishment of the Korean Republic in 1919 as the armed wing of the Korean government-in-exile and was called the Korean Liberation Army wherein it conducted warfare against the Japanese occupation by conducting large-scale offensives, assassinations, bombings, sabotage, and search and rescue missions.
 Formally founded in 1948, following the establishment of the South Korean government after the liberation of Korea in 1945, South Korea's military forces are responsible for maintaining the sovereignty and territorial integrity of the state and also engage in peacekeeping operations, humanitarian and disaster relief efforts worldwide.

+Although under South Korean control during peacetime, in wartime they are placed under the command of the United States through the CFC.